-Before joining the Bearcats Seaton spent six seasons as an assistant coach at the University of Wisconsin and three years as an assistant at Northern Arizona University.
+Before joining the Bearcats, Seaton spent six seasons as an assistant coach at the University of Wisconsin and three years as an assistant at Northern Arizona University.

-A native of Saalfeld, Germany, Seaton earned her bachelor’s degree from the German College of Sports Science in 1991 and a master’s in exercise science from the University of Leipzig in 1994.
+// PERSONAL LIFE A native of Saalfeld, Germany, Seaton earned her bachelor’s degree from the German College of Sports Science in 1991 and a master’s in exercise science from the University of Leipzig in 1994.
 Seaton was a standout athlete for the East German junior track and field team and competed for her German club team SC Motor Jena from 1984-87.
 She has competitive experience in the javelin, discus, shot put, multi events, high jump, long jump, hurdles and cross country.
-At the prime of her career she was a javelin specialist and took third place at the 1989 East German amateur national championships and finished in second place at the 1986 national club championships.
+Susan and her husband, Robert, reside in College Hill and have two sons, Patrick and Aidan.

 // COACHING POSITIONS HELD AT CINCINNATI Year Position 2004-05 - Assistant Coach – Men 2005-06 - Assistant Coach – Men 2006-07 - Assistant Coach – Men 2007-08 - Assistant Coach – Men 2008-09 - Head Coach (Interim*) – Women 2009-10 - Head Coach – Women 2010-11 - Head Coach – Women 2011-12 - Head Coach – Women 2012-13 - Head Coach – Women 2013-14 - Head Coach – Women 2014-15 - Director of T&F/XC (Interim^) – Men & Women 2015-16 - Director of T&F/XC – Men & Women * Named interim 6/26/08, with interim tag removed on 5/13/09 ^ Named interim 9/19/14, with interim tag removed on 5/19/15